Adult Recreation & Creative Arts Therapies

 Referrals for Recreation and Creative Arts Therapies

 Therapy sessions are designed for individuals and groups based on your needs.
 To access our services, ask your doctor for a referral.
 At Tisch Hospital, you may call 646-501-9828 for information on creative arts and therapeutic recreation.
-At the Hospital for Joint Diseases, please call 212-598-6440.
+At NYU Langone Orthopedic Hospital, please call 212-598-6440.

 Recreation therapists use a wide range of techniques and activities to meet your physical, cognitive, emotional, social, and leisure needs.
 We work with you and your family members to improve your health condition by helping you learn the skills and behaviors necessary for daily life and community involvement.